tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 * It's used to remove the external image.

-= What happens if I have two featured images (internal and external)? =
+= Can I have two featured images (internal and external)? =

-* The external image has priority in this case and the internal image won't be shown.
-However you can revert the priority in the plugin settings.
+* No for the same post.
+The external image will be used and the internal will be unlinked.

 = Which WooCommerce versions are supported by Featured Image from URL?